code-423n4/2023-10-zksync/docs/Smart contract Section/L1 smart contracts.md

 upgrades in the diamond proxy.

 The admin facet is controlled by two entities:
 - Governance - Separate smart contract that can perform critical changes to the system as protocol upgrades.
 This contract controlled by two multisigs, one managed by Matter Labs team and another will be multisig with well-respected contributors in the crypto space.
-Only together they can perform instant upgrade, the Matter Labs team can only schedule an upgrade with delay.
+Only together they can perform an instant upgrade, the Matter Labs team can only schedule an upgrade with delay.
-- Admin - Multisig smart contract managed by Matter Labs that can perform non-critical changes to the system as granting validator permissions.
+- Admin - Multisig smart contract managed by Matter Labs that can perform non-critical changes to the system such as granting validator permissions.
 Note, that the Admin is the same multisig as the owner of the governance.

 ### MailboxFacet